Training Modules Introduction

 Video: Julio C Galindo Muñiz of the Oregon Child Development Coalition

 Dr. Davis is an Associate Professor of Practice at Portland State University’s School of Social Work and a licensed clinical social worker.
 She is Director of Trauma Informed Oregon, a program primarily funded by the Oregon Health Authority, to advance trauma informed care throughout organizations and systems through training, consultation, and implementation resources.
 Dr. Davis teaches and lectures on implementing trauma informed care and trauma specific services.
 Her current interests include measuring change when organizations and systems implement the principles of trauma informed care, the impact of toxic stress on the workforce, intersectionality between equity work, and the impact of systemic oppression.

-Ana Hristić is the Education & Training Coordinator of Trauma Informed Oregon.
+Ana Hristić is the former Education & Training Coordinator of Trauma Informed Oregon.
 Ms. Hristić specializes in providing training and consultation to organizations and providers on topics related to implementing trauma informed care.
 Ms. Hristić has years of direct service experience working with children, teens, and families in special education, acute residential care, therapeutic wilderness camps, foster care and adoption, and outpatient behavioral health.
 With a background in Social Psychology and Social Work, and a personal interest in contemplative practice, Ms. Hristić enjoys facilitating dialogue that promotes collaboration and healing, while also confronting the impacts of systemic oppression, burnout, and secondary stress.